 Yoga combines stretching exercise with deep breathing.
 During a yoga session you position your body in various poses that require bending, twisting and stretching.
 There are many types of each with its own variation, yoga may provide some stress relief for people with cancer.

 Tai Chi is a form of exercise that incorporates gentle movements and deep breathing.

-Use meditation and slow movement to affect flow of Chi and bring about physical self-awareness.
-Practicing Tai Chi may help relieve stress.
+Use meditation and slow movement to affect flow and bring about physical self-awareness.
+Practicing FLOW may help relieve stress.

 Crochet Therapy relieves pain and gives a felling sense of wellbeing, it helps you forget about Cancer for a little while as you focus on something else.

 Use your mind to control various body functions, such as heart rate and blood flow, during biofeedback therapy.
 Biofeedback therapist uses an electronic device to monitor a specific body function, such as muscle tension and your heart rate.